Dear Seniors and Parents:

 At Kellenberg Memorial we have established an academic program that includes four full years of study in all subject areas.
 Our goal is to provide a liberal arts education that prepares each student for higher academic pursuits.
 The seniors have worked throughout their years at Kellenberg Memorial to build up a momentum for entering college.
 We have one more opportunity to extend to the seniors to assist in their successful transition to college.

-The seminars will meet from 9:00 a.m. – 12:00 p.m. on alternating days ( the Math Seminars meet on Mondays and Wednesdays; Physics meets on Tuesdays and Thursdays ) from Tuesday, May 26 until Wednesday, June 17.
-During the week of March 16 – 20, 2020, the Seniors will receive a presentation in their science and math classes by their classroom teachers concerning these seminars.
+The seminars will meet from 9:00 a.m. – 12:15 p.m. on alternating days (the Math Seminars meet on Mondays and Wednesdays; Physics meets on Tuesdays and Thursdays) from Thursday, May 20 until Wednesday, June 23.
+This spring, Seniors will receive a presentation in their science and math classes by their classroom teachers concerning these seminars.
 Seniors who wish to take advantage of this program will have the opportunity to register for it through their current Math and Science classes.
 The students will be given a registration form which they will bring home for parental permission and signature.
 Participants may elect to enroll in one, or both subject areas.
 The seminars are free of charge.

 The advertisement flyers are available on the KMHS website and in this email.
 Please feel free to contact my office should you have any questions concerning participation in these seminars.